krystalgamer/krystalgamer.github.io/_posts/2020-08-24-avengers-emulator.md

 ## Source code

-You can find the source code and binaries at: [MarvelsAvengers](https://github.com/krystalgamer/MarvelsAvengers) (Currently down)
+You can find the source code and binaries at: [MarvelAvengers](https://github.com/krystalgamer/MarvelAvengers)

 Video showcasing the emulator: